 9. Money Comes and Goes

-When my 5-year-old niece asked me for yet another set of puzzles, I brushed her off by telling her I am out of money.
+When my 5-year-old niece asked me for yet another set of puzzles, I brushed her off by telling her I was out of money.
 Her reply was simple enough, ‘Just go to the bank.
 They will give you big bundles of money’.
 It took some patience (mainly on my side) and dozens of questions from her to understand how money actually works.
 To her dismay, there was no tree bearing money notes and pennies inside the bank.

 Money isn’t infinite and time changes.
 In our desire to give our children the best that we can and that they deserve, this means that children are often used to getting what they want.
 As a parent, it is your job to enlighten your children about the realities of life.
 If you are going through financial troubles, don’t cover it up.
-Involve your kids in some of your discussions so that they have an idea what is going on.Involve your kids in budgeting... they learn the basics of money management.
+Involve your kids in some of your discussions so that they have an idea what is going on.Involve your kids in budgeting... they will learn the basics of money management.
 Click To Tweet

 10. Money is not everything